-- Initiatives to capitalize on this potential include improving visitor access, parking, signage, promotion (e.g. via hotels) and information - including interactive facilities, displays etc. (Management of Al Zubarah UNESCO World Heritage Site is to be transferred from Qatar Museums to QTA.)
+- Initiatives to capitalize on this potential include improving visitor access, parking, signage, promotion (e.g. via hotels) and information - including interactive facilities, displays etc. (Management of Al Zubarah UNESCO World Heritage Site is to be transferred from Qatar Museums to QNTC.)

 Urban & Lifestyle Developments: